Empowering a more effective, proactive government with data

 Michael Bergen: We generate our data in a number of different ways.
 For our points of interest data and geometry, we use a combination of machine learning and web crawling to catalog all place locations, as well as any relevant metadata about them.
 This could be things like the openings and closings of stores, or whether or not that store is actually located within a larger structure, like a mall.
 We can use this to learn where people do business.
 Where they spend their time and money.

-To add more ground-truth to that data, we layer in anonymous data sourced from applications where people have opted-in to sharing their location.
 We’re aggregating data on top of those places people care about to get a good idea of where people spend their time, if there are spikes or drops in activity due to outside influences, and other trends.

 TLM: How are SafeGraph’s solutions used by the government?
 Are there different use cases for the different sectors and levels of government?
 Federal civilian?
 State and local?